arch7tect/exposeme/readme.md

 - **Multiple concurrent tunnels** with configurable limits
 - **Auto-reconnection** for reliable connections
 - **Health check** and certificate status APIs

-## ⚠️ Current Limitations

-- **WebSocket proxying is NOT supported** - Only HTTP/HTTPS requests are proxied
-- For applications requiring WebSocket connections (like Socket.IO), force HTTP polling transport
-- Real-time bidirectional connections are not supported

 ## Architecture